shidhincr/codepainter/README.md

 ## Recommended Use

 It is highly recommended that you use the EditorConfig approach to painting your code.
-These are the steps you would follow to do so:
+To do so, do the following:

-1. Place an `.editorconfig` file at your project root.
+Place an `.editorconfig` file at your project root.
 Refer to this project's [.editorconfig][] file for a point of reference as to how this might look.
 You can also scatter `.editorconfig` files elsewhere throughout your project to prevent Code Painter from doing any transformations (e.g., your vendor scripts folders).
 In this case, the `.editorconfig` file would simply read: `codepaint = false`.

-1. Specify Code Painter in your devDependencies section of your package.json:
+Specify Code Painter in your devDependencies section of your package.json:

 ```json
 {